jasongormanuk/otelite/README.md

 # Otelite

-A lightweight, web focused Otel library.
+A lightweight, browser focused Otel library.

 Otel libraries in the wild either shipped an entire gRPC implementation to the browser or include a large amount of sub-dependencies bloating the overall size of your application.